Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 We need to copy this snippet into our workflow file.

-Then, you'll probably need to fix the indentation - The Yaml format is very strict on these, and also Github has some other conventions.
+Then, you'll probably need to fix the indentation - The ```.yaml``` format is very strict on these, and also GitHub has some other conventions.

 Defining the values of these parameters are pretty straightforward - you just have to write it after the colon sign